 GPT-5.4$2.50/M$0.25/M$15.00/M270KCheaper OpenAI flagship baseline

-At the top end, GPT-5.5 and Claude Opus 4.7 now match on input price at $5 per million tokens.
+At the top end, GPT-5.5 and Claude Opus 4.8 now match on input price at $5 per million tokens.
 Claude is cheaper on output at $25/M vs GPT-5.5’s $30/M, while GPT-5.5 counters with a much larger standard context window.
+Opus 4.8 keeps the same $5/$25 standard token price as the now-legacy Opus 4.7 — see our Opus 4.8 launch breakdown for the fast-mode price cut.

 That creates a cleaner decision: